skotov/axe-core/doc/developer-guide.md

 * `id` - `String` The unique ID of the Check.
 * `options` - `Mixed` Any options the Check requires that are specific to the Rule.

-There is a Grunt target which will ensure each Rule has a valid format, which can be run with `grunt validate`.
+There is a Grunt target that will ensure each Rule has a valid format; the target can be run with `grunt validate`.

 #### Matches Function

-Custom `matches` functions are executed against each node which matches the Rule's `selector` and receive a single parameter named `node`, which is the Node to test.
+Custom `matches` functions are executed against each node that matches the Rule's `selector`.
+The functions receive a single parameter named `node`, which is the Node to test.
 The function must return either `true` or `false`.
 Common functions are provided as `commons`.
 [See the data-table matches function for an example.](../lib/rules/data-table-matches.js)

 ### Checks